Overview

 The hike to the waterfall

-The path to the Nungnung waterfall is clear and consists of a long staircase of about 500 steps.
+The path to the waterfall is clear and consists of a long staircase of about 500 steps.
 You descend into a green gorge, so you walk through beautiful jungle surroundings with tropicals plants the entire time.
 On your way, you pass a couple of smaller waterfalls as well.
 Some sections can be steep and slippery, so always be careful when descending.
 Just before the last part, you have to cross a bridge to the other side of the gorge.
 From here, it is only a short distance to the waterfall.

 The hike is not that long and takes about 15-20 minutes to get to the bottom waterfall.
 The way back up can be exhausting and takes more like 25-30 minutes.
 Along the trail, there are some shelter benches to take a rest.

-How to get to there
+How to get to the Nugnung waterfall

-Tip: You can combine a visit to the Nungnung waterfall with the Leke Leke waterfall.
+You can combine a visit to the Nungnung waterfall with the Leke Leke waterfall.
 This is another beautiful waterfall in a lush green environment, located a 30-minute drive from the Nungnung waterfall.
 If you come from Ubud, you will almost drive past it anyway.

 Hotels in Bali